 - Agree to ways to reduce the overall cost burden for the project by helping the vendor reduce his costs.
 Examples might include shifting one of your laborers to his work crew while they are on the job site.
 Another method might include materials purchasing for the vendor from his supplier (especially if his supplier is one of your suppliers) in exchange for a reduced material portions cost on the contract.
 The following is an example of this at work:

-Note what the above does, it shifts cost from the contractor to the roofer, most roofers will not counteroffer this type of contract because there is a low level of work volume in the current market.
+Note what the above does, it shifts cost from the contractor to the roofer, most roofers will not counteroffer this type of contract because most are looking for additional work.
 Since the roof is new, there is no need for a ‘take-off’ charge or the need to refelt the roof.
 Be sure to identify issues with other vendors that may drill or work on the surface area of the roof.
 If that vendor creates an issue, your roofer is going to try and stick it to you for the return trip.
 Honestly, you can’t blame them.
 Return trips cost a lot more per unit of time than the original trip.
-So when negotiating with the other vendors, you should have a line in the contract that specifically states that any damage to another’s trade work, those costs shall be borne by the vendor causing such damage.
+When negotiating with the other vendors, you should have a line in the contract that specifically states that any damage to another trade’s work, those costs shall be borne by the vendor causing such damage.

 By using cost negotiation and cost shifting a new home builder should be able to significantly reduce the cost of building the house.
 There are more tools available and I’ll illustrate those in another article.
 The above requires the builder to truly understand how the house is built and what each vendor is responsible for in getting the house built.
 By shifting the responsibility to the appropriate party and negotiating the cost in more detail, you should see the price per square foot decrease to the more appropriate current fair market value.
 Act on Knowledge.